k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

   </table>

-- Create an Extract Task with a regular mode for CUSTOMER_TYPE on ENV2.
+- Creating an Extract Task with a regular mode for CUSTOMER_TYPE on ENV2.
 A new LUI is created:

   The LUI is Customer|ENV2|ALL|CUSTOMER_TYPE.